matthewg42/EspApConfigurator/README.md

 This project is under development and is not presently suitable for end users.

+### TODO

+- Add generic non-volatile settings
+   - Integers
+   - Floats
+   - Fixed length strings
+- Wrap whole thing in a ParentMode to it can be easily used in other projects
+- Web interface
+- Find out what EEPROM addresses are available

 ## Pre-requisites

 * Install the Arduino IDE 1.6.6 or later